iHsbutt/iHs-helper/README.md

-# iHs-helper
-#iH's helper
+# iH's helper
-##extremely customisable bot for discord.
+## extremely customisable bot for discord.
 if you want to use it, CREDIT ME, because i spent a lot of time setting this up.

 DEPENDENCIES: